- Duration: 2 Days / 1 Night

 Giza Pyramids Complex

-4000 years and contains the three big pyramids, six minor pyramids, the single defender the giant Sphinx, and the valley temple, is a site beyond our comprehension.
+4000 years and contains the three big pyramids, six minor pyramids, the single defender the giant sphinx, and the valley temple, which is a site beyond our comprehension.

 The Great Pyramid of Giza